FreedomBen/findref/README.md

-`findref` helps you find strings, or match regular expressions, in a directory of files.
+`findref` (commonly aliased to `fr`) helps you find strings, or match regular expressions, in a directory of files.
 It is inspired by `git grep` which is a good tool, but has limitations that made writing a replacement a worthy endeavor.

-`findref` regular expressions are the same as `grep` regular expressions (the ones you use with `grep -E` or `egrep`).  `findref` respects the `.gitignore` file if in a `git` repo, unless you tell it not to.
+`findref` regular expressions are golang regexes.
+Golang regexes have "the [same general syntax](https://github.com/google/re2/wiki/Syntax) used by Perl, Python, and other languages.
+More precisely, it is [the syntax accepted by RE2](https://github.com/google/re2/wiki/Syntax)."
+A large benefit of this, is that "the regexp implementation ... [is guaranteed to run in time linear in the size of the input](https://swtch.com/~rsc/regexp/regexp1.html).
+(This is a property not guaranteed by most open source implementations of regular expressions.)" (see: https://golang.org/pkg/regexp/).
+This regex run-time is one of the things that makes
+`findref` faster than many other tools.

 ## How it compares to other tools (or why it is better in my opinion):